sjehrick/gator/README.md

 # Gator

-## A CLI blog aggregator written in Go
+## A CLI blog aggregator written in Go backed by a Postgres database